sarathkcm/TheMovieDBClient/README.md

 TheMovieDBClient
 =======

-A simple node module to make calls to TheMovieDB API, based on EtienneWan's tmdb-js project, re-written with promises.
+A simple node module to make calls to TheMovieDB API, based on [EtienneWan's tmdb-js](https://github.com/EtienneWan/tmdb-js), re-written with promises.

 Usage
 -----------